lanl/tardigrade-asp/README.md

 ## Setting up a new project from this stub repo

+This section has a corresponding section in the formatted and hyperlinked html documentation.
+The html documentation also includes setup instructions for Jenkins Continuous Integration (CI) setup.
+Build and view instructions are included below.

 ### Prerequisites

 Set up your profile on Bitbucket with ssh keys.
 You can follow the instructions